jmetzger/training-kubernetes-security-en/security/by.layer/pods-container/capabilities/00-overview.md

   * Tear capabilities down to Drop: all and set up those, that you need

-## As little capabilities are possible.
+## As little capabilities as possible.

   * Use as little capabilities as possible in your pod/cont